mrotame/Youtube-video-downloader/README.md

 >
 > This project is deprecated due to the libs that
 > get the youtube metadatas are not updated anymore.
-> Trying to download any video wil lresult in errors
+> Trying to download any video will result in errors

 A Simple python app to download youtube videos,
 This project was built in order to study Graphical User Interface (GUI) in Python